xfi0/Titled/README.md

 ## Installation
 Download the latest release from GitHub Releases

-Extract the files to your Gorilla Tag mods folder
+Extract the dll to your games mod folder

 Launch the game and enjoy!